Descanonge/earth-observatory-homepage/README.md

 https://addons.mozilla.org/en-US/firefox/addon/visibleearthhomepage/

 The high-resolution image is displayed in full width.
-A small caption gives the title and links to the corresponding VisibleEarth webpage.
+A small caption gives the title and links to the corresponding article.

 The latest entry information is found with the RSS feed.
 The high-resolution image url is found by scraping the article page.
 This is saved to local storage to speed subsequent accesses as much as possible.